krish21-j/E-commerce_follow_along/README2.md

 ✅ Display Profile Photo, Name, Email, and Addresses on the profile page.

 ✅ Ensure Secure Data Handling while fetching and sending user information.

+### Milestone 21📝
+1. Created address form frontend page
+2. Created an state that will store input address
+3. when we click on add address in profile it should navigate to this form page.